 These consolidated financial statements have been prepared on the assumption that the Company will continue as a going concern, meaning it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the ordinary course of operations.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-For the year ended December 31, 2020, the Company has continued to experience decreased demand for its sand products below its full production capacity resulting in sales of \$9,701,216 (2019 - \$4,360,617), a gross loss of \$333,767 (2019 - \$2,222,726), negative cash flow from operating activities of \$4,146,355 (2019 - \$3,867,428), a net loss of \$2,904,649 (2019 -\$9,250,440) and may not be able to continue to finance day to day activities through operations alone.
+For the year ended December 31, 2021, the Company has continued to experience demand for its sand products below its full production capacity resulting in sales of \$19,742,762 (2020) - \$9,701,216), a gross margin (loss) of \$1,597,013 (2020 - (\$333,767)), cash flow from operating activities of \$18,394 (2020 - (\$4,146,355)), a net loss of \$1,677,374 (2020 - \$2,904,649) and as of that date, the Company's deficit is \$33,547,450 (2020 - \$31,870,076).
+The Company may not be able to continue to finance day to day activities through operations alone.
 The Company's continuation as a going concern is dependent upon achieving higher levels of sales and gross margin to maintain profitable operations and generate funds therefrom and/or raising equity capital or borrowings sufficient to meet current and future obligations.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 Management intends to finance operating costs over the next twelve months with cash from operations, cash on hand, loans from financial institutions and if necessary, private placement of common shares.
 These consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.

 During the year ended December 31, 2020, there was a global outbreak of a novel coronavirus identified as "COVID-19".
 On March 11, 2020, the World Health Organization declared a global pandemic.
 In order to combat the spread of COVID-19 governments worldwide have enacted emergency measures including travel bans, legally enforced or self-imposed quarantine periods, social distancing and business and organization closures.
 These measures have caused material disruptions to businesses, governments and other organizations resulting in an economic slowdown and increased volatility in national and global equity and commodity markets.
 Central banks and governments, including Canadian federal and provincial governments, have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of any interventions.
-It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operations in future periods (see also Note 13e).
+It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its operations in future periods (see also Note 13d).

-Notes to the Consolidated Financial Statements For the years ended December 31, 2020 and 2019 (Expressed in United States Dollars Unless Otherwise Noted)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020 (Expressed in United States Dollars Unless Otherwise Noted)